-The national infrastructure planning process is a legal process governed by the Planning Act 2008 and related legislation.
+The National Infrastructure planning process is a legal process governed by the Planning Act 2008 and related legislation.
 We are committed to ensuring that we make this process as inclusive as possible.
 We have tried to use everyday language wherever possible on the website, but we may also refer to a number of terms which are used in the Planning Act 2008.
-Our helpline (0303 444 5000) can advise on terms that are not covered in this glossary.
+Our Customer Services team (0303 444 5000) can advise on terms that are not covered in this glossary.

-This refers to the developer’s APPLICATION for a DEVELOPMENT CONSENT ORDER or DCO.
-An application consists of a series of documents and plans which can all be found on the corresponding project page of this website.
+This refers to the developer’s application for a development consent order.
+An application consists of a series of documents and plans which can all be found on the National Infrastructure pages of the Planning Portal website.

-INTERESTED PARTIES may participate in the EXAMINATION of the APPLICATION and will receive formal notifications as the EXAMINATION progresses.
-Some people and organisations are INTERESTED PARTIES automatically and don’t need to register to become an INTERESTED PARTY.
-Other people and organisations can register to become an INTERESTED PARTY, by completing the ‘Registration and Relevant Representation’ form and submitting it to the Planning Inspectorate, ensuring that the correct and complete form is received before the specified deadline.
+Interested parties may participate in the examination of the application and will receive formal notifications as the examination progresses.
+Some people and organisations are automatically interested parties and don’t need to register to become an interested party.
+Other people and organisations can register to become an interested party, by completing the ‘Registration and Relevant Representation’ form and submitting it to the Planning Inspectorate, ensuring that the form is received before the specified deadline.

-A hearing or hearings on specific issue(s) may be held by the EXAMINING AUTHORITY if they consider it necessary to ensure adequate examination of the issue or ensure that an INTERESTED PARTY has a fair chance to put their case.
+A hearing or hearings on specific issue(s) may be held if the Examining Authority considers it necessary to ensure adequate examination of the issue or ensure that an interested party has a fair chance to put their case.

-An OPEN FLOOR HEARING is held if requested by an INTERESTED PARTY, or the EXAMINING AUTHORITY for this APPLICATION considers it necessary.
-Anyone who is an INTERESTED PARTY may request an OPEN FLOOR HEARING.
+An open floor hearing is held if requested by an interested party or if the Examining Authority considers it necessary.
+Anyone who is an interested party may request an open floor hearing.

-This is a procedural meeting held after the deadline for making a RELEVANT REPRESENTATION has passed, once the EXAMINING AUTHORITY has made its initial assessment of the principal issues after consideration of the RELEVANT REPRESENTATIONS.
-All INTERESTED PARTIES will receive a notification in advance of the PRELIMINARY MEETING setting out a draft timetable for the EXAMINATION including any proposed hearing(s).
-The meeting is chaired by the EXAMINING AUTHORITY, to consider how the APPLICATION will be examined, for example identifying the initial principal issues and the timetable for the EXAMINATION.
-The merits of the PROJECT are not explored at the meeting.
+This is a procedural meeting held after the deadline for making a relevant representation has passed and once the Examining Authority has made its initial assessment of the principal issues after consideration of the relevant representations.
+All interested parties will receive a notification in advance of the Preliminary Meeting setting out a draft timetable for the examination including any proposed hearing(s).
+The meeting, chaired by the Examining Authority, considers how the application will be examined, for example identifying the initial principal issues and the timetable for the examination.
+The merits of the project are not explored at the meeting.

 - made on time;

-- complete (ie all mandatory fields correctly filled in).
+- complete (ie with all mandatory fields correctly filled in).